 For his efforts, reports Tom Mooney at The Providence Journal, Jutras has earned a green jacket to go along with the orange jacket he earned for his mammoth pumpkin.

-The giant squash will meet its end at the Brooklyn Botanic Garden where it will be carved into an enormous jack-o-lantern.
+The giant squash will meet its end at the New York Botanical Garden where it will be carved into an enormous jack-o-lantern.
 But Jutras tells Held he wants the seeds, just in case he tries to break the record once more.
 Then again, he might try his hand at the bushel gourd, reports Smith.
 The record for that portly produce stands at 279 pounds.